How to Evidence Enablement Outcomes in Supported Living Bids

 - Measurable: “Evidence 4/5 steps independently on three consecutive weeks.”

-- Achievable: “We’ll start with cold prep and progress to hot with a safety aid.”
+- Achievable: “Start with cold prep; progress to hot using safety aids.”

-- Relevant: “Links to independent living target and dietary goals.”
+- Relevant: “Links to independent living and health goals.”

 - Time-bound: “Within 12 weeks.”

-- Independence-linked: “Reduces reliance on paid support by 0.5 hours/week.”
+- Independence-linked: “Reduces reliance on paid support by 0.5 hours/week or reduces prompts from 3 to 1.”

-That final “I” is what many bids miss.
-Commissioners want to see how progress reduces dependency (even modestly) or increases control.
+That final “I” is where many bids lose marks.
+Commissioners want to see how progress reduces dependency (even modestly) or increases control and choice.

 🧪 Triangulate Your Evidence (and Say So)

-Trust grows when evidence comes from multiple sources:
+Trust increases when evidence comes from multiple sources.
+Make this explicit:

-- Staff observation — task analysis, ABC charts, PBS notes.
+- Staff observation — task analysis, ABC charts, PBS notes, prompt-fading records.

-- Person/family feedback — short quotes, satisfaction, co-produced review notes.
+- Person/family feedback — short quotes, co-produced review notes, satisfaction themes.

-- Data — counts, percentages, simple trend lines.
+- Data — counts, percentages, simple trend lines (rolling averages).

 - External view — therapist notes, college/employer feedback where appropriate.